 So… we were off towards Denver once again.
 And… once again as we got about 30 minutes from Denver the plane started turning.
 And then the announcement, “Bad news folks… the weather in Denver picked up again so we cannot approach.
 This time we are going to Salt Lake City.”
 UGH!!!!!
 You must be kidding??
 We arrived in Salt Lake City around 11:00 pm.
 And there we sat, and sat, and sat.
 Once again they let us get off the plane for bathroom breaks, etc. But by this time everything in the airport was closed.
 There was nowhere to get food.
 The flight attendant blessed us with more peanuts and pretzels.
 We then pulled out to the runway and sat there a while longer.

 Whew!
-In the next post I would tell you about what I DID catch while at the Future of the Workplace event
+In the next post, I will tell you about what little I did catch while at the Future of the Workplace event 🙂